mLoDar/Mazescape/README.md

 ---

 ## Other services used
-- This [website](https://patorjk.com/software/taag/#p=display&f=Tmplr) was used for creating headers within the application.
+- The website [patorjk.com](https://patorjk.com/software/taag/#p=display&f=Tmplr) was used for creating headers within the application.

 ## How it Works